selfup/smache/README.md

 **105k req/s**

+If the concurrency of requests are only double that of the actual nodes in the cluster response times are:

+_10k requests and 14 concurrency (7 nodes)_

+1. 50% 400us
+1. 95% 800us
+1. 99% 1ms

+If the concurrency of request are a giant multitude of the nodes in the cluster response times are:

+_20k requests and 200 concurrency (7 nodes)_

+1. 50% 1ms
+1. 95% 3ms
+1. 99% 7ms

+_30k requests and 400 concurrency (7 nodes)_

+1. 50% 3ms
+1. 95% 5ms
+1. 99% 15ms

+Request per second remain stable, but some backpressure gets created at different intervals.

+You can see anywhere from 75k to 115k req/s

 ## Purpose

 High frequency short term cache storage.
 If this does not fit your bill there are caveats!